omega-gg/clientVBML/README.md

 clientVBML is a [VBML](http://omega.gg/VBML) console application built with Sky kit.<br>

+## Usage

+    clientVBML <backend> <function> <url>

+- backend: The name of the VBML backend.
+- function: The name of the VBML function.
+- url: The url we want to retrieve.

 ## Technology

 clientVBML is built in C++ with [Sky kit](http://omega.gg/Sky/sources).<br>